sudoofus/cifstab/README.md

 `sudo cifscloak.py removemounts -n films games`

 ### Install - Temporary during testing

 python3 -m pip install --index-url https://test.pypi.org/simple/ --no-deps  cifscloak

 Results in:
 /usr/local/bin/cifscloak
 *Usually
-I don't seem to be able to set the permissions to 600 through setup.py, help on that would be appreciated!
+I don't seem to be able to set the permissions through the setup.py, help on that would be appreciated!
-Tight permissions should be set otherwise the script could be altered to dump passwords somewhere next time root executes the script.
+Permissions should be set otherwise the script could be altered to write the passwords somewhere next time root runs the script!

 ### Uninstall
 python3 -m pip uninstall cifscloak